- Posted by Alaia Williams

 Make a plan.
 Figure out what your focus will be.
 Try choosing one to three big goals for the month.
 Focus on smaller parts of the goals each week.
 Write your goals down.
 Have a plan.
 Check out my weekly planner if you need a tool to keep track of your schedule and priorities.
 Save your goals in Evernote or a trusty notebook.
 Pin them up on the wall where you’ll see them.
 Whatever works for you.

 Know your numbers.
 I am not a financial wiz, but I do know that numbers matter when it comes to the health of your business – so have your money systems in place.
 Know your numbers.
 Have a budget.
 Make a spreadsheet in Excel or Google Drive.
-Sign up for Mint.com.
-Take a look at YNAB.
+Sign up for Mint.com or YNAB.
+If you’re a solopreneur, consider a system like QuickBooks Self-Employed to manage your money.
 Whatever method you choose, stick with it and review your numbers each month.
-Once that becomes second nature, try reviewing every week to make sure you're on track as the month progresses.
+Once that becomes second nature, try reviewing every week to make sure you’re on track as the month progresses.
 What adjustments can you make?

 Do you keep track of metrics?
 If not, you should!
 You can do it in a way that’s easy and doesn’t take much time.
 Log your stats to see what’s working, not working and how you’ve grown.
 Create a spreadsheet or log the stats in your planner.
 Every quarter and at the end of the year, take a look at the stats and see what they reveal – where are you seeing the most growth?
 Where have you plateaued or taken a dip?
 Stats can give you great insights.